Psittacosis: Epidemiology

-Treatment

-Treatment is usually with antibiotics, such as doxycycline or tetracycline, and can be administered through drops in the water or injections.
-Many strains of C. psittaci are susceptible to bacteriophages.

 Use as a biological weapon

 Psittacosis was one of more than a dozen agents that the United States researched as potential biological weapons before the nation suspended its biological weapons program.

+Notable casualties

+In 1930, during the 1929–1930 psittacosis pandemic, Lena Rose Pepperdine died of parrot fever.
+She was the first wife of George Pepperdine, the founder of Pepperdine University.